Liberation of Paris: Nordling truce, barricade-building, street skirmishes (19–22 August)

-Skirmishes reached their peak on 22 August, when some German units tried to leave their fortifications.
+Choltitz and Hitler's final orders (23 August)

 At 9:00 a.m. on 23 August, under Choltitz's orders, the Germans opened fire on the Grand Palais, an FFI stronghold, and German tanks fired at the barricades in the streets.
-Hitler gave the order to inflict maximum damage on the city.
+That same day, Hitler gave the order to inflict maximum damage on the city.

+That morning, as fighting continued around the Grand Palais and the barricades, SS engineers inspected the structural supports of the Eiffel Tower to determine where demolition charges could be placed most effectively.
+The tower had not yet been wired for destruction, unlike the Seine bridges and several government buildings already mined in the preceding days.